 It’s essential to set reasonable and actionable goals.
 For example, buying a one-acre parcel without a house means you will be tasked with either building one yourself or hiring a contractor.
 If you are on a tight budget, plenty of DIY videos demonstrate basic construction practices.
 In all likelihood, you will need to comply with local building codes.
 That’s why buying plans from a certified architect is usually a good idea.
 Beyond building code conformity, these are other issues that typically crop up.

 - Perk Test: Achieving sustainability usually means getting “off the grid,” so speak.
 Avoiding a municipal sewer tie-in in favor of an onsite septic system saves a lifetime of fees.
 The land must pass a “perk test” before you can move forward.
 Land that does not perk is suspect on many levels.

-- Water Supply: Drilling a well that produces clean, non-acidic water remains a key to success.
-If you are scouting land, consider talking to abutters about their well water experience.
+- Water Supply: Drilling a well that produces clean, non-acidic water remains the key to success.
+If you are scouting the land, consider talking to abutters about their well water experience.

 - Soil: Quality growing soil will make or break your one-acre micro-farm.
 Start by digging a 36-inch hole to check soil type.
 Make sure there is enough rich dirt to grow crops before hitting clay or sand.

 - Energy: Getting off the grid means leveraging sustainable energy such as solar.
 Make sure the region has enough sunny days each year and clear space for panels.
 In a perfect world, your rooftop would support enough panels to power your needs.

 - Hardwood Trees: Choosing a rich parcel in hardwoods such as oak, hickory, and cedar can offer years of firewood.
 This heating and cooking resource is green-friendly and minimizes the need for fossil fuels.